late-shine/astra-chan-app/README.md

   <img src="docs/kanji-word-family.png" alt="Kanji Word Family — reading-grouped vocabulary panel for 月 (Moon/Month)" width="70%" />
 </p>

+### 📖 Reading Room
+- **N5 Reading Passages** — gentle multi-sentence stories built from the app's Japanese vocabulary and grammar
+- **Guided & Immersion Modes** — reveal readings and meanings while learning, or read independently and mark unfamiliar words
+- **Tap-to-Explore Words** — inspect readings and meanings directly inside each passage
+- **Optional Reading Timer** — choose no limit or a 1 / 3 / 5 / 10 minute session
+- **Comprehension Checks** — answer questions after selected N5 passages and review your result
+- **Personal Reading Notes** — keep a session list of words you marked as difficult
+- **Review Deck Integration** — add individual missed words or all collected words to the SRS Review Deck
+- **Astra-chan Reading Companion** — Astra reads alongside you, reacts when called, and returns to her book after a short conversation
+- **Future Levels** — N4 through N1 are shown as planned levels and will unlock in future updates

 ### 📖 Grammar Dojo
 - **12 Core N5 Grammar Patterns** — detailed structural guides with full explanations, syntax breakdowns, and cultural tips
 - **Rich Media Support** — interactive audio pronunciation (🔊 TTS) for all grammar formulas and example sentences